votingworks/vxsuite/libs/cvr-fixture-generator/README.md

 - `--ballotIdPrefix` - a prefix to prepend to every ballot id (or `UniqueId` in the CDF).
 Since ballot ids are incrementing numbers starting from 1, they will have id collisions in VxAdmin if they are not distinguished by a prefix.
-- `--bmdBallots` - use this flag to generate BMD ballots instead of HMPB ballots.
-BMD ballots have no images, their write-ins include a `Text` field instead of an image reference, and all the contests are in one CVR rather than one CVR per sheet.
-Note that if you use this option, `--includeBallotImages` will do nothing.

 ## Vote Variations